1. Does CHA have authority over the community with covenants, mandated membership etc?

 2. Are CHA Board Members elected to represent CHA residents at town hearings with a collective, unified voice?

-We can however, when we learn of such town matters, tell our membership the time, date and place of any Town Hearings where they can go to express their own individual opinions.
+We can however, when/if we learn of such town matters, tell our membership the time, date and place of any Town Hearings where they can go to express their own individual opinions.

 3. Can I pay this year's dues at the Annual Meeting in October?